Orlando City SC: Sponsorship

-Orlando City's mascot is Kingston, an anthropomorphized and "bulked up" lion complete with dreadlocks.

 Club culture

 Supporters

 The club had sold over 13,000 season tickets before playing its first match in March 2015, selling all 14,000 available season tickets later that month.
 As of the 2017 season, Orlando City's season ticket base stands at a cap of 18,000.
-On March 8, 2015, 62,510 people were in attendance for Orlando's home opener versus New York City FC, a record of any expansion team, and finished the year with the second-highest average attendance figures behind only Seattle Sounders FC, again setting a new record for an expansion team.
+On March 8, 2015, 62,510 people were in attendance for Orlando's home opener versus New York City FC, a record of any expansion team, and finished the year with the second-highest average attendance figures behind only Seattle Sounders, again setting a new record for an expansion team.

+The club has two major active supporters groups: